benmvp/slides/2020/qconplus/mixins-hooks.md

 </div>

 NOTES:
-- Mixins worked okay, but there were several gotchas with them
+- Mixins worked _okay_, but there were several gotchas with them
-- Classes were being introduced to JavaScript
+- 1/ Classes were being introduced to JavaScript
-  * They didn't support mixins
+  * ES Classes didn't support mixins
-  * React team wanted to move to using ES classes instead of maintaining own class system
+  * React team wanted to move to using ES classes instead of maintaining their own class system
-- Mixins inherently relied on indirection & agreements to work
+- 2/ Mixins inherently relied on indirection & agreements to work
-  * Mixin might need the component to define a helper method/property
+  * A mixin might need the component to define a helper method/property
-  * Or the mixin provides a helper method/property for the component
+  * Or the mixin provided a helper method/property for the component
-  * When there were multiple mixins it was hard to know where state came from
+  * Furthermore, when there were multiple mixins it was hard to know where the state came from
   * React was able to merge the lifecycle methods
-  * But if a specific sequence was important, it was challenging
+  * But if a specific sequence was important, it was challenging to get right
-- Also there could be helper method name collisions
+- 3/ Also there could be helper method name collisions
-  * Would have to namespace to ensure they were unique
+  * So we would have to namespace the method names to ensure they were unique
-- React would warn if two mixins had a `getInitialState` w/ the same keys
+  * React _would_ warn if two mixins had a `getInitialState` w/ the same keys
   * But it was still possible to have cases where two mixins were clobbering state